 Our physical gaming products are sold through a distribution network with an exclusive partner who specializes in the distribution of games through mass-market retailers (e.g., Target, Wal-Mart), consumer electronics stores (e.g., Best Buy), discount warehouses, game specialty stores (e.g., GameStop) and other online retail stores (e.g., Amazon).
-We expect to continue to derive significant revenues from sales of our physical gaming products to a very limited number of distribution partners.
-For the year ended December 31, 2021 and the six months ended June 30, 2022, we sold substantially all of our physical disk products for the retail channel through a single distribution partner, which represented approximately 28% and 15% of our total revenue for such periods, respectively.
+We expect to continue to derive significant revenues from sales of our physical gaming products to a limited number of distribution partners.
+For the year ended December 31, 2021 and the nine months ended September 30, 2022, we sold substantially all of our physical disk products for the retail channel through a single distribution partner, which represented approximately 28% and -6% of our total revenue for such periods, respectively.
+Revenues from the retail channel were negative for the nine months ended September 30, 2022, due to retail pricing concessions granted to our distribution partner and retail partners being greater than sales revenues from such parties.
 See "Risk Factors-Risks Related to Our Business and Industry-The importance of retail sales to our business exposes us to the risks of that business model" and "Risk Factors-Risks Related to Our Business and Industry-We primarily depend on a single third-party distribution partner to distribute our games for the retail channel, and our ability to negotiate favorable terms with such partner and its continued willingness to purchase our games is critical for our business" in Part I, Item 1A of the 2021 Form 10-K for additional information regarding the importance of retail sales and our distribution partners to our business.

-Additionally, we continue to monitor economic conditions, including the impact of the ongoing and prolonged COVID-19 pandemic, that may unfavorably affect our businesses, such as deteriorating consumer demand, delays in development, pricing pressure on our products, increased inflation, recessionary factors, supply chain constraints, labor supply issues, credit quality of our receivables and foreign currency exchange rates.
+Additionally, we continue to monitor economic conditions, including the impact of the ongoing and prolonged COVID-19 pandemic, that may unfavorably affect our businesses, such as deteriorating consumer demand, delays in development, pricing pressure on our products, increased inflation and interest rates, recessionary factors (such as the impact that higher energy prices will have on consumer purchasing behavior), supply chain constraints, labor supply issues, credit quality of our receivables and foreign currency exchange rates.
 The COVID-19 pandemic has affected and may continue to affect our business operations, including our employees, customers, partners, and communities, and there is substantial uncertainty in the nature and degree of its continued effects over time, particularly due to the emergence of the significantly more contagious Omicron variant of COVID-19 and the prevalence of breakthrough cases of infection among fully vaccinated people.